jacwellington/mnpopcenter.github.io/_drafts/design/2015-11-16-typography.md

 ## About Volkhov &lt;h2&gt;

-<dfn>Volkhov</dfn> is a low-contrast seriffed typeface with a robust character, intended for providing a motivating reading experience.
+Volkhov is a low-contrast seriffed typeface with a robust character, intended for providing a motivating reading experience.
 Volkhov was designed by Ivan Petrov.

 ### Feeling Responsive uses Volkhov for...  &lt;h3&gt;